Razumovskyy/MARFA/README.md

 | CO<sub>2</sub> | 10 - 3000 |  | 25 | 4.08 |
 | CO<sub>2</sub> | 10 - 3000 |  | 250 | 25.2 |

 Loop over atmospheric levels is currently not parallelized but I plan to do it with OpenMP in near time.
-So, presently time of processing atmospheric profile is linear to number of atmospheric levels.
+Thus, currently the time of processing a full atmospheric profile is linear to number of levels.

 Additional room for optimization might be organized with increasing effectiveness of Voigt function estimation algorithm and lastly negliecting weak lines.
 ## Introducing custom features